transloadit/uppy/docs/companion.md

 - `filename`, the original name of the uploaded file;
 - `metadata`, user-provided metadata for the file.
+- `req`, Express.js `Request` object.
+Do not use any Companion internals from the req object, as these might change in any minor version of Companion.

 This function should return a string `key`.
 The `req` parameter can be used to upload to a user-specific folder in your bucket, for example: